aertslab/pySCENIC/README.rst

 The pipeline has three steps:

-1. First transcription factors (TFs) and their target genes, i.e. targetomes, are derived using gene inference methods which solely rely on correlations between expression of genes across cells.
+1. First transcription factors (TFs) and their target genes, together defining a regulon, are derived using gene inference methods which solely rely on correlations between expression of genes across cells.
 The arboretum_ package is used for this step.
-2. These targetomes are refined by pruning targets that do not have an enrichment for a corresponding motif of the TF effectively separating direct from indirect targets based on the presence of cis-regulatory footprints.
+2. These regulons are refined by pruning targets that do not have an enrichment for a corresponding motif of the TF effectively separating direct from indirect targets based on the presence of cis-regulatory footprints.
-3. Finally, the original cells are differentiated and clustered on the activity of these discovered targetomes.
+3. Finally, the original cells are differentiated and clustered on the activity of these discovered regulons.

 .. note::
     The most impactfull speed improvement is introduced by the arboretum_ package in step 1.
 This package provides an alternative to GENIE3 [3]_ called GRNBoost2.
 This package can be controlled from within pySCENIC.